 - If you have diabetes or are at risk of developing diabetes, talk to your doctor about how this medicine may affect your medical condition, how your medical condition may affect the dose and effectiveness of this medicine, and if any special monitoring is needed.

-- If you experience signs of high blood sugar levels (odor of fruity breath, weight loss, increased thirst or increased need to urinate) or low blood sugar levels (cold sweat, pale cold skin, pain head or weakness) contact your doctor.
+- Contact your doctor if you experience high blood sugar levels (odor of fruity breath, weight loss, increased thirst, or increased need to urinate) or low blood sugar levels (cold sweat, pale, cold skin, pain head, or weakness).

 - Diarrhea: People who take this medicine may develop diarrhea caused by an infection with C. difficile bacteria.
-If you have loose, watery and bloody stools, with or without fever or stomach cramps, after taking Norfloxacin, get medical attention as soon as possible.
+After taking Norfloxacin, get medical attention as soon as possible if you have loose, watery, and bloody stools, with or without fever or stomach cramps.

 - Diarrhea caused by C. difficile infection can cause serious health problems if not treated properly.

 - Kidneys: Norfloxacin is transmitted from the body mainly by the kidney.
-If you have reduced kidney function, talk to your doctor about how this medication may affect your medical condition, how your medical condition may affect the dosage, the effectiveness of this medication, and if special monitoring is needed.
+If you have reduced kidney function, talk to your doctor about how this medication may affect your medical condition, how your medical condition may affect the dosage and effectiveness, and if special monitoring is needed.

-- Neuromuscular disorders: Norfloxacin can cause muscle weakness increase for people with Myasthenia Grave (an autoimmune disorder that causes muscle weakness).
+- Neuromuscular disorders: Norfloxacin can cause muscle weakness to increase for people with Myasthenia Grave (an autoimmune disease that causes muscle weakness).